gbatc/gbatc.github.io/index.md

   to apply computational topology to the field of data processing, topological data analysis has been developed.
 It has been widely used in biomedicine, drug design, financial analysis, machine learning, and other fields.
 The main tools in computational topology and topological data analysis are persistent homology and Mapper.
-Persistent homology constructs a sequence of gradually "growing" simplicial complexes in a metric space, computes the persisting homological features (generators in the persistent homology groups), and infers the importance of the features based on the life span of these homological features, thereby enabling the inference and extraction of global topological features of the discrete data set.
+Persistent homology constructs a sequence of gradually “growing” simplicial complexes in a metric space, computes the persisting homological features (generators in the persistent homology groups), and infers the importance of the features based on the life span of these homological features, thereby enabling the inference and extraction of global topological features of the discrete data set.
 On the other hand, Mapper extracts the main topological structure of the data set by defining a reference mapping on